 17 Amazing Things to do in Madeira

 The Portuguese island of Madeira is an absolute beauty.
-Its volcanic origin has led to rugged and diverse landscapes from craggy coastlines, deep valleys and high mountains to dense jungle, endless waterfalls and mystical forests shrouded in fog.
+Its volcanic origin has led to rugged and diverse landscapes from craggy coastlines, deep valleys and high mountains to dense jungles, endless waterfalls and mystical forests shrouded in fog.

 Amazing Things to do in Madeira